Adhava805/IOS-Portfolio-Nandhiyar22/README.md

 Hi My name is Adhava Nandhiyar and this is my portfolio.
 I have taken classes AP Computer Science and AP Java and now IOS so I believe I have some coding experience.
 I had trouble figuring what app I wanted to make during the entirety of third term so I was mostly doing coding tutorials and improving asset making this term instead of an actual personal app.
 I finally figured out what I want to do so I am just making assets for it and figuring out the proper code for it but I am also working on a team app;

 ### New to Xcode and Swift
-* Relearned how to code again for Xcode
+* L earned how to code on Xcode using [Code with chris tutorial](https://codewithchris.com/xcode-tutorial/)
-* Learned how to make proper ui
+* Learned how to make proper ui and stack items using [War game tutorial](https://www.youtube.com/watch?v=lIxq4TCdlRU&list=PLMRqhzcHGw1Z-lZaaun3A3mV9PbEfHANI&index=13)
-* Learned what certain item can do in Xcode
-* Learned how to stack items in Xcode
-* Watched many coding tutorials
 * Learning how to make items move
 * Learning how to zoom in on assets
 * Started my personal app